wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.4.4 =
+With this update I added images in different sizes so that they look better (even with browser downsizing) and to improve the response time.

 = 1.4.3 =
 This is a hotfix which solved an reported error with the sizing of the star images.
 The img-tag now works with css instead of the img attribute height.